Warts are common, harmless skin growths caused by a virus. Warts will disappear within 2 years, in 2 out of 3 children.

 Warts are generally harmless skin growths.
 They can grow anywhere on the skin, most commonly on the hands, fingers, feet and face.

 There are many different types of wart virus.
-Your child may become resistant (immune) to one type, but develop warts due to another type.
+Your child may become resistant (immune) to one type but this resistance may not be life-long.
+Your child may develop warts due to another type.

 What causes warts?

 Warts are caused by a family of viruses called HPV (human papilloma virus).
-Once infected with the virus, it may take up to a year or more for the wart to become visible.
+Once infected with the virus, it may take up to a year or more before you can see the wart.
 They then grow very slowly over a period of months to years.

 How are warts spread?